cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

   - monitoring_service
 ```

-For the rest of the nodes, configure the following settings in `/etc/cloudify/config.yaml`:
+For the rest of rabbitmq nodes, just add join_cluster in the rabbitmq section, as in the following config.yaml:

-Add `join_cluster` section under `rabbitmq` section.

 ```yaml
 manager:
   private_ip: <ip of this host>